telefonicaid/iotagent-node-lib/doc/advanced-topics.md

 a new attribute to the entity with the same name of the parameter.
 By adding the parameter `explicitAttrs` with `true` value to device or group provision, the IoTAgent rejects the parameters received from the measure that are not defined or in the device or group provision, persisting only the one defined in the provision.
-If `explicitAttrs` is provided both at device and group level, the device level takes precedence
+If `explicitAttrs` is provided both at device and group level, the device level takes precedence.

 ### Configuring operation to persist the data in Context Broker (appendMode)